What are Departments, Categories, and Groups?

 Overview:

-Departments, Categories, and Groups are defined for Inventory Items and for Recipe Items.
+Departments, Categories, and Groups are defined for Inventory Items and Recipe Items.
 Inventory Departments and Categories exist to organize and roll up costs for inventory items.

-Recipe Departments and Categories are used to organize Recipe items that are not sold, and to organize and roll up revenue for recipes that are sold ("Sales Items").
+Recipe Departments and Categories are used to organize Recipe items that are not sold and to organize and roll up revenue for recipes that are sold ("Sales Items").

 Groups exist to put items with common attributes into a common group.
 The use of Groups is optional.
 An inventory or recipe item can be assigned to only one Category and Department, but it can be assigned to multiple groups.
 Please see the diagram below: